 What Happens If You Miss Payments or Can’t Cover the Balloon Payment?

 Can you stop that clock?
 Sometimes.
 Catching up on every missed payment plus any late fees within the cancellation window can halt the process.
 But that requires coming up with the full arrears, fast, when you already couldn’t make the regular payment.
 Refinancing into a conventional mortgage mid-contract is another path, but qualifying requires that the home not be priced above its actual value.
-Sellers in these deals sometimes overprice properties deliberately, which makes refinancing nearly impossible.
+Sellers in these sales sometimes overprice properties deliberately, which makes refinancing nearly impossible.

 How to Spot and Avoid Contract for Deed Scams